parsehex/airbattle-hosting/landing/index.md

 I'm more monkey-like when it comes to putting things together and you're clearly more experienced than me in a lot of ways, so I'd be up to talk dev-stuff if you're ever interested.
 I can and will gloss you more but I'll stop here.
 </details>

+I hope that this gives an idea of what you might expect.

 </div>
 </div>